cooperator/cooperator/README.md

     commits :total

 Once execution has finished, if the committed output was not set, an exception is raised.
-Calling ```failure!``` and ```context.failure!``` would terminate execution, whether or not the committed output was set.
-Upon failure, no exception due to missing committed output is raised.
+Calling ```failure!```  would terminate execution, whether or not the committed output was set.
+Upon ```failure!```, no exception due to missing committed output is raised.

 #### Expected, Accepted, Committed
 Designated expected, accepted, committed properties can be accessed through the ```expected```,  ```accepted```, and ```committed``` property.